adameniia/Java_BigData_MovieDataBase/README.md

 Using such classes as Scanner, BufferWriter, FileWriter, BufferReader, FileReader, IOException, custom (written by me) Exception class, custom Movie class
 Collections and Interfaces: List, ArrayList, Iterator

-DataDriver.java - the driver program that uses all of the created classes and the data, and shows the output Movie.java - the class that represents a movie from the data MovieCreationException.java - a written exception
+DataDriver.java - the driver program that uses all of the created classes and the data, and shows the output \n Movie.java - the class that represents a movie from the data MovieCreationException.java - a written exception